kingzamzon/docs/docs/paying-for-lit/overview.md

 While the Relayer eases the onboarding process, it's important to note that its availability is not guaranteed.
 Users may experience rate limiting and/or congestion due to its shared nature.

-As you progress with your Lit integration, we recommend implementing Capacity Credits and/or the Payment Delegation Database in your application.
-These solutions offer more reliable and scalable options for managing your long-term usage of the Lit network.
+As your application moves into production, we recommend implementing this functionality directly into your own application instead of using the Lit Relayer.
+This will ensure that you can use the Lit network with minimal friction and disruptions in service, as your direct implementation will be much more reliable and scalable.

 For a deep dive into the Relayer, including its usage and offered services, checkout the in-depth [documentation](./lit-relayer.md).